Go back

 Janet: That’s wonderful.

-Haydeh: I started a ballet school in Bel Air, a well-known area in Los Angeles, which, unfortunately, is burning right now.
+Haydeh: I started a ballet school in Bel Air, a well-known area in Los Angeles.
 I began offering free ballet classes to people who loved to dance but couldn’t afford formal training.
 I took my students to Royal Ballet competitions, and most of the time, they won first prize.
 That was very important to me.
 But running the school was very expensive.

 ‘I had to replace my knees, but I’m still running!’